 Coconut Wood

 Moreover, coconut has a smaller footprint and lower density than other trees, allowing it to be employed as a structural element in building construction.
-Coconut wood possesses a similar appearance to mahogany wood, with extremely similar colors.
+Coconut lumber possesses a similar appearance to mahogany wood, with extremely similar colors.

-Benefits of Coconut Wood
+Advantages of Coconut Lumber

-Uses of Coconut Wood
+Uses of Coconut Lumber

 • Outdoor Wooden Elements: Fence posts, wooden ceiling supports

-Furniture pieces made out of teak also have a lifespan of approximately a century.
+Decor pieces made out of teak also have a lifespan of approximately a century.
 It cannot be damaged even if you move houses or if there is a water leakage.

 See more related content in our article about alder wood furniture on this page.